RobTillaart/AD524X/README.md

 The AD5243 (fixed address) and AD5248 (2 address pins) are very close but not compatible with this library.
 See future.

+If you find compatible devices please let me know.

 ## I2C address